Austin Wrongful Death Lawyer

 In child wrongful death cases, the child’s parent or guardian may file a claim on the child’s behalf.
 That person is called the “next friend.”
 While typically the guardian acts as a next friend, anyone may stand in as one.

-Seek the Help of a Wrongful Death Lawyer Today
+Seek the Help of a Zinda Law Group Austin Wrongful Death Lawyer Today

-Our wrongful death lawyers understand that you are mourning your loved one and adjusting to life without them.
+Our Austin personal injury attorneys understand that you are mourning your loved one and adjusting to life without them.
 We believe that with our legal help, you can not only obtain financial compensation but can rest easy knowing that the responsible party has been held accountable.
 Our Austin wrongful death attorneys treat each case equally and no matter the size of your case, you will work directly with a lawyer.

-At Zinda Law Group of Austin, we are dedicated to our clients and ensuring that their rights are protected.
+At Zinda Law Group, we are dedicated to our clients and ensure that their rights are protected.
 And as our client, you will pay nothing unless we can win your case.
 If you believe you may have a wrongful death claim, call (800) 863-5312 or chat us for a free case evaluation.

 Meetings with attorneys by appointment only.